AN6.40 Two young boys looking up at Ronald Moody’s Midonz. 1939 : box LN4

 Charles Louis Boehme. c.
 1810.
 Sugar Basin.
 Baltimore Museum of Art, Gift of Virginia P. B. White, Baltimore, BMA 1933.54.55.

-Mrs. Miles White Jr. gives the Museum a rich collection of silver.
-Included are other important works of art from early Maryland.
+Mrs. Miles White Jr. gives the Museum an extensive collection of silver.
+Included are other important works of art from colonial Maryland.

 1935